mthurber82/readme_generator/README.md

 ## Installation

-To install necessary dependencies, run the following command:
+To install necessary dependencies, fork this repository and run the following command in your terminal:

 ```
-undefined
+npm i
 ```

 ## Usage

-undefined
+With this program, you can generate a simple node generated readme

 ## License